North Carolina Court Records

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.

-To deposit funds via telephone, call JPay on 1–800–574–5729.
-Note that phone deposits require a debit or credit card.
-Also, additional transaction charges may apply.
+Friends and family may call JPay at (800) 574-5729 to deposit funds via telephone.
+However, phone deposits require a debit or credit card, and additional transaction charges may apply.

 Inmates may also receive funds by mail.
-Send a money order payable to JPay, including the inmate’s full name, and I. D. Sent the documents to:
+Send a money order payable to JPay, including the inmate’s full name and ID.
+Sent the documents to:

 JPay,